bcmpinc/StardewHack/AlwaysScrollMap/README.md

 #### 0.3:
 * Added a configurable toggle button to enable/disable this mod during the game.
 #### 0.5:
-* Toggle for indoor and outdoor areas separately.
+* Toggles for indoor and outdoor areas separately.